CUBRID/cubrid-manual/en/admin/control.rst

     *   **cm_admin**: An integrated utility to manage CUBRID Manager
     *   **changedbinfo**: A command to change database information of a CM user
     *   *cmuser-name*: CM user name
-    *   *databse-name*: The name of a database to be changed
+    *   *database-name*: The name of a database to be changed

     The following is [options] of **cm_admin changedbinfo**.